martinchernyavskiy/Notes/CS/Hardware/ECE 252/Basic Processor Model.md

 ### Control Unit
 - Analyzes instructions and orchestrates other computer resources to execute the instruction
 - Instructions are held in memory
-- Fetches instructions, one at a time, from memory and communicated with other parts of computer on how to execute each instruction (like choosing control signals in ALU)
+- Fetches instructions, one at a time, from memory and communicates with other parts of computer on how to execute each instruction (like choosing control signals in ALU)

 - Contains 2 special registers
 	- Program Counter (PC): address of next instruction (pointer)